 - Carabiners, S-clips and bungee cords are useful to secure items to stop them from rolling around in the car.

-- Under-seat storage is a good option on some cars, especially for items such as warning triangles, fire extinguishers re bulb kits, etc.
+- Under-seat storage is a good option in some cars, especially for items such as warning triangles, fire extinguishers, spare bulb kits, etc.

-Take a basic tool kit and a few spares – a tool roll is a great way to carry a selection of items you might need in a case of a ‘failure to proceed’.
-Click here to see our list of recommended spares to take for older vehicles.
+Take a basic tool kit – a tool roll is a great way to carry a selection of items you might need in a case of a ‘failure to proceed’.

-Keep a list of what to pack – so nothing is forgotten
+Make a list of what to pack for both you and your car – so nothing is forgotten.